npchan1024/ByteFoods/README.md

 File: DataInsight1.py

-To run this, you may have to change the filename to the location of your source dataset (by default I have included it in the ByteFoods folder).
+To run this, you will have to change the filename variable to the location of your source dataset.

 The result csv file will be saved in the location specified by resultFile, so change where you want the result to be saved.